datumorphism/datumorphism.github.io/_wiki/machine-learning/tree-based/random-forest.md

 Similar to decision trees, random forest can also be used as regressors.
 Similar conclusion about the regressors can be proved.

 To see how the regressor works, we construct an artificial problem.
+The code can be accessed [on GitHub](https://github.com/datumorphism/mini-code/blob/master/random_forest/random_forest_benchmark.ipynb).

 The data is generate by sin function.